 All sections of the declaration must be completed.
-A response of "unknown" does not constitute compliance with this rule.
+A response of "unknown" does not meet the requirements of this rule.

 2. Disclosure of Income Tax Returns: Parties must provide copies of their most recently filed state and federal income tax returns.
 Copies of tax returns must include all schedules and any supporting W-2s, 1099s, K-1s, award letters, brokerage reports, rental income agreements, or other documents used to verify income.